If you think branding refers to what farmers do to unsuspecting cows, you’re very much mistaken.

 What is a brand then?

-Amazon’s CEO, Jeff Bezos, says, “your brand is what other people say about you want you’re not in the room.”
+Amazon’s CEO, Jeff Bezos, says, “your brand is what other people say about you when you’re not in the room.”

 If you want people to say positive things about you behind your back, you need to have a strong brand.
 However, it’s not that easy.
 Building a brand from scratch takes time and requires consistency.